juliansufl/capstone_project4/README.md

 After we implement the model we can see that we are getting a F1 score the 14.29% for prediction for new bad clients, the importance of F1 score helps for taking into the count the precision to identify new cases and the recall for that new cases in the model.
 Also we can see that we the balance data tha we use and the test unbalance we are getting a good accurancy base in the model and the variables that we are using.

-In the banking business the uses manchine learning models have generate doubt prefer not to use this type of models because they think that is a black box and their interpretability is complex.
-With the help of the SHAP package we will show that this is not the case.
+In the banking business the uses manchine learning models have generate doubt prefer not to use this type of models because they think that is a black box and it is complex.
+With the help of the SHAP package that have the shapley values methos it is posible to example how this black box works when we iterature with the variables.

-In first place we can use 'plot.importance' for plot the 'Feature Weight', 'Split Mean Gain' and 'Sample Coverage'.
-The meaning of each one are:
+In first place, the package hace plot for importance and Weight Feature, has Split Mean Gain and Sample Coverage.
+The meaning of each are:

 - Feature Weight: The weight of each feature

 - Split Mean Gain: Implies the relative contribution of the corresponding characteristic to the model.
-A higher value for this metric compared to another characteristic means that it is more important for generating a prediction.
+A higher value for this metric compared to another features means that it is more important for generating a prediction.

 - Sample Coverage: Means the relative number of observations related to this characteristic.